skeeto/scratch/place-2022/README.md

 * The coordinate field embeds another CSV, and so must be parsed twice.

-The compressed data is 11GB, uncompressing to 20GB — 160,353,104 placement
+The compressed data is 12GB, uncompressing to 20GB — 160,353,104 placement
 entries.
-With just a little more thought, this can be reduced to just 1GB compressed without any information loss.
+Recompressing with `zstd` gets it down to 5.3GB, plus it's much faster.
+With a little more thought, this can be further reduced to just 1.2GB compressed without information loss.
 The `convert` program does this, changing the format to more closely match the 2017 dataset:

 * The data is sorted, making it immediately useful.